 solvent, DMA, may also cause fetal harm when administered to a pregnant woman.
-In rats, DMA doses of approximately 40% of the daily dose of DMA in the busulfan injection dose on a mg/m2 basis given during organogenesis caused significant developmental anomalies (see Data).
+In rats, DMA doses of approximately 40% of the daily dose of DMA in the busulfan injection dose on a mg/m basis given during organogenesis caused significant developmental anomalies (see Data).
 There are no available human data informing the drug-associated risk.
 Advise pregnant women of the potential risk to a fetus.
+The background risk of major birth defects and miscarriage for the indicated populations are unknown.
+However, the background risk in the U.S. general population of major birth defects is 2% to 4% and of miscarriage is 15% to 20% of clinically recognized pregnancies.